-Martial arts fantasy “The Grandmaster” dominates proceedings at the Asian Film Awards.
+MACAU – Martial arts fantasy “The Grandmaster” dominated proceedings at the Asian Film Awards on Thursday.

 The picture, which has also been the most commercially successful outing for director Wong Kar-wai, claimed seven wins at the AFAs.
 They included best picture, best director for Wong and best actress for Zhang Ziyi.